Meeting in Palermo

 Location : Espoo, Finland

-Re: Meeting in Palermo
+Meeting in Palermo - Page 2 Empty Re: Meeting in Palermo

-I agree, I just said he should be happy that nobody overreacted because his behavior was just unacceptable (probably because the Germans are well-educated and not too "hot"), :-) )von K. wrote:Vincent, what happened in Rain is far less serious than someone trying to hit a person, especially the FISTF President.
+von K. wrote:Vincent, what happened in Rain is far less serious than someone trying to hit a person, especially the FISTF President.
 It speaks volumes of the problems in this game, that even without the "opposition" (doesn't exist in truth), there can be developments like this.

-Re: Meeting in Palermo
+Meeting in Palermo - Page 2 Empty Re: Meeting in Palermo

 von K. wrote:I believe (no facts) that Piero's resignation can be a combination of reasons.
 But the last straw, and possibly even the only reason, is what happened in the U-19 game Italy-Malta.